 In high school I knew some girls who wanted to find a husband at college.
 We made fun of them by joking that they didn’t want a BA degree, but a MRS degree instead.
 But in hindsight it isn’t the worst idea to go to college in part to look for marital bliss because education and marriage are correlated.

-Recent Census Bureau data show that college-educated parents seem to value marriage more than less educated Americans.
+Recent Census Bureau data show that college-educated parents are more likely to get married and stay married than less educated Americans.
+Divorce is much lower among college graduates than among those with less education.
 Almost 9 in 10 college-educated parents of kids under age 18 are married and living with their kids.
 In contrast, only 64% of high-school parents who dropped out are married.

-Education is correlated with all sorts of benefits that are not directly taught in school.
-For example, the divorce is significantly lower among college graduates than among those with less education.
-And educated people are healthier and live longer.
+Education is correlated with all sorts of benefits that are not directly related to the subjects taught in school.
+Educated people are more likely to get married, less likely to get divorced, and educated people are healthier and live longer.